angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/08-practice.md

 1. If required, cast LP, crack for {U}
 1. Cast Oracle to try and win with 2 cards in deck

-Again the theory is sound but if they did have an Endurance to interrupt you in response to the first Oracle's trigger, you would go to 5 cards in your deck which would then force you to pass the turn again as you would only have a total potential devotion of 4.
+Again the theory is sound but if they did have an Endurance to interrupt you in response to the first Oracle trigger, you would go to 5 cards in your deck which would then force you to pass the turn again as you would only have a total potential devotion of 4.
 ::::

 ## Next Steps